19balazs86/index/README.md

 [Playing with **SignalR**](https://github.com/19balazs86/PlayingWithSignalR "Playing with SignalR") - Try out the SignalR back-end.
 Unit and Integration test.
 JWT Authentication.

-[Playing with **GenericHost**](https://github.com/19balazs86/PlayingWithGenericHost "Playing with GenericHost") - Try out the built-in GenericHost to run background tasks in Windows Service.
+[Playing with **GenericHost**](https://github.com/19balazs86/PlayingWithGenericHost "Playing with GenericHost") - Try out the GenericHost / WorkerService and running as a Windows Service.

 [Playing with **HttpClientFactory**](https://github.com/19balazs86/PlayingWithHttpClientFactory "Playing with HttpClientFactory") - Try out the built-in HttpClientFactory in ASP.NET Core WebAPI, using Polly to retry.